 - What learning challenges do you anticipate for your students in this lesson?
-What type of support will your students need? - How do you identify your students' interests and backgrounds and incorporate these into your lessons? - How do you plan for and provide differentiated supports and strategies within your lessons? - How will you determine which students are ready for today's content, which need additional support, and which need additional challenge? - How will you provide differentiated instruction to ensure every student is met where they are and taken to the next level of learning? - How will you provide opportunities for all learners to have ownership of their learning in this lesson?
+What type of support will your students need?
+(What learning challenges occurred for your students in this lesson?
+What type of support did your students need to be successful toward mastering the objective? - How do (did) you identify your students' interests and backgrounds and incorporate these into your (the lesson) lessons? - How do (did) you plan for and provide differentiated supports and strategies within your (this lesson) lessons? - How will (did) you determine which students are (were) ready for today's (the lesson's) content, which need additional support, and which need additional challenge? - How will (did) you provide differentiated instruction to ensure every student is (was) met where they are (were) and (were) taken to the next level of learning? - How will (did) you provide opportunities for all learners to have ownership of their learning in this lesson?